wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

-= WIP =
+= 4.4.3 WIP =
+- The accepted payment method types can now be controlled from your Stripe account settings.
+This will allow you to enable/disable certain payment methods.
+- Updated the documentation link for the Stripe Subscription button configuration.
+- Enhanced the auto-login feature's redirect URL handling for better compatibility with some servers.
+- New registration and profile form UI and validation is the default UI for all new installs.
+The old UI can be enabled from the advanced settings menu.
 - Added Arabic translation files to the plugin.
 Thanks to @Adham.
-- Updated the documentation link for the Stripe Subscription button configuration.
-- Enhanced the auto-login feature's redirect URL handling for better compatibility with some servers.
-- New form UI is the default UI now.

 = 4.4.2 =
 - Added an option to specify a cancel URL for Stripe buy now button.